Manifest Schema

 Abstract

-Section titled “Abstract”The apm.yml manifest declares the full closure of agent primitive dependencies, MCP servers, scripts, and compilation settings for a project.
-It is the contract between package authors, runtimes, and integrators — any conforming resolver can consume this format to install, compile, and run agentic workflows.
+Section titled “Abstract”The apm.yml manifest declares the full closure of agent primitive dependencies, MCP servers, scripts, compilation settings, consumer-side policy controls, and (optionally) marketplace authoring metadata for a project.
+It is the contract between package authors, runtimes, and integrators: any conforming resolver can consume this format to install, compile, run, and pack agentic workflows.

 1. Conformance